Asen-Slivarov/sportstracker/README.md

    - I manually adjusted and expanded these tests to ensure they passed and to cover additional edge cases such as Kafka failures and retry handling.

 ---

-## License

-This project is created as part of a Backend Engineer Home Assignment and is not intended